 swallow and overawe individuals but also compete

-with governments. the contest is no longer between
+with governments.
+The contest is no longer between

 government and individuals; it is now between